varesfre/MVC/README.md

 Modo vista controlador

-proyect upload with git for windows for all my friends
+project up with git for windows for all my friends